 Most construction contractors land their jobs through competitive bidding.
-One common step that precedes competitive bidding is the invitation to bid or a proposal request.
-An invitation to bid is significantly different from a request for proposals, and this article will share the information you need to know concerning an invitation to bid.
+One common step that precedes competitive bidding is the invitation to bid, also called a proposal request.
+An invitation to bid is significantly different from a proposal request, and this article will share the information you need to know concerning an invitation to bid.

 Table of Contents